-A boxing year that delivered numerous high-profile matches and exciting fights, 2017 will be remembered as a strong year for the sport.
-After such an enjoyable boxing campaign, it's time to hand out some hardware.
-Here is the seventh annual Saturday Night Boxing Awards.
+Without further ado, here are the eighth annual Saturday Night Boxing Awards.
 Similar to past years, awards have been given for Fighter, Fight, Knockout, Round, Upset, Trainer, Promoter, Network and Referee of the Year.
-Without further ado, onto the awards!

 Previous SNB Fighters of the Year: